km322/speech-to-text/README.md

 ```
 cd cosmos-final-project
 ```
-Then import the folder into R studio and use the obvious buttons to use them.
-You can see the data visualizations we used.
+Then import the folder into Jupyter Labs and add credentials to use them.
+You can see the data results we got.

 <p align="right">(<a href="#top">back to top</a>)</p>